Manager, Visitor and Member Experience

 About the Whitney

 The Whitney Museum of American Art, founded in 1930 by the artist and philanthropist Gertrude Vanderbilt Whitney, houses the foremost collection of American art from the twentieth and twenty-first centuries.
 From her vision arose the Whitney Museum of American Art, which has been championing the most innovative art of the United States for 86 years.
-The core of the Whitney’s mission is to collect, preserve, interpret, and exhibit American art of our time and serve a wide variety of audiences in celebration of the complexity and diversity of art and culture in the United States.
+The core of the Whitney's mission is to collect, preserve, interpret, and exhibit American art of our time and serve a wide variety of audiences to celebrate the complexity and diversity of art and culture in the United States.
 Through this mission and a steadfast commitment to artists themselves, the Whitney has long been a powerful force in support of modern and contemporary art and continues to help define what is innovative and influential in American art today.

 The Whitney Museum of American Art is an Equal Opportunity Employer.
 The Museum does not discriminate because of age, sex, religion, race, color, creed, national origin, alienage or citizenship, disability, marital status, partnership status, veteran status, gender (including gender identity), sexual orientation, or any other factor prohibited by law.
-The Museum hires and promotes individuals solely on the basis of their qualifications for the job to be filled.
+The Museum hires and promotes individuals solely based on their qualifications for the job to be filled.
 The Museum encourages all qualified candidates to apply for vacant positions at all levels.
 This description shall not be construed as a contract of any sort for a specific period of employment.

 The health and safety of our Museum community are the highest priority.
 As such, the Whitney Museum requires all newly hired staff members to be fully vaccinated and boosted with an FDA authorized and/or approved COVID-19 vaccine as a condition of employment.
 Requests for reasonable accommodations for medical, religious, or other reasons will be considered in accordance with applicable law.